 4 Ways to Optimize Your Site to Rank on Google in 2019

 Content marketing and optimization have come a long way since the early days of search.
-Simple tricks like keyword stuffing have fallen by the wayside as Google has become more enlightened in its ability to understand content.
-Here are the best four ways to your site to on Google in 2019.
+Simple tricks like keyword stuffing have fallen by the wayside as has become more enlightened in its ability to understand content.
+Here are the best four ways to your site to rank on Google in 2019.

 Marketers need to make more intelligent decisions about their content.